Student Handbook Directory

 Parents may drop off students beginning at 7:15am at the main entrance of the middle school near the flagpole.
 Parents should be mindful that traffic on Bergan Road and in the middle school parking lot is heavy during pick up and drop off times and should observe all traffic signals and instructions of the crossing guard and staff.

 Observe the following carline rules:

 Student safety is our primary concern.
+Encouraging children to cross lines of traffic during arrival and dismissal is dangerous.
 Families are strongly advised to follow the traffic pattern and guidelines set forth here.

-Families and guests must park in designated spaces during school events unless directed otherwise by district staff.
+Families and guests must park in designated spaces during school and athletic events unless directed otherwise by district staff.